SShivamshan/Chatbot/README.md

 ## Improvements

 1. Right now the pdf can only be added one by one and can only render one pdf at the time.
-Tried to use st.tabs to render the pdf per tabs but only the first tab is rendered.
+Tried to use st.tabs to render the pdf per tabs but only the first tab is getting rendered.
 2. Takes some time to chunks the pdf when using unstructured module especially true when retreiving tables and images.
 3. Perhaps add some javascript components.
 4. Improvements linked to constrained environments.
 5. Possibly adding docker support
+6. Possibility of adding the configuration to interact with google applications.